Configure Jira

 -

-"reporter" — To use this field, the user must also have the "MODIFY REPORTER" permission enabled.
+"reporter" — To use this field, the user must also have the "MODIFY_REPORTER" permission enabled.

 Tip: In Jira, navigate to Settings > System > Admin Helper > Permission Helper to confirm or provision the permission for the user.